MINUTES OF A meeting of the Corporate and Strategic Committee

 C&S11/15 That the apology from Cr Rex Graham for absence be received.

 There were no conflict of interest declarations.

-Minutes of the Corporate and Strategic Committee held on Wednesday, 18 November 2015, a copy having been circulated prior to the meeting, were taken as read and confirmed as a true and correct record.
+Minutes of the Corporate and Strategic Committee meeting held on Wednesday, 11 February 2015, a copy having been circulated prior to the meeting, were taken as read and confirmed as a true and accurate record.

-4. Matters Arising from Minutes of the Corporate and Strategic Committee Meeting Held on 18 November 2015
+4. Matters Arising From Minutes of The Corporate and Strategic Committee Held on 11 February 2015

 There were no matters arising from the minutes.